 "Why Doesn't the Dominator Hierarchy Crash and Burn?"

 It may someday, but not yet.
-The resilience of the Dominator Hierarchy is largely explained by how well it works for a very large percentage of people.
+The resilience of the Dominator Hierarchy is largely explained by how well it works for a critical mass of people.
 It's not just the toppermost of each strand who benefit.
 Many of those far lower in the rankings still perceive they are superior to someone, and that makes the hierarchy itself valuable to them.
 First off, if they are male, they have already won one Dominator Hierarchy strand's lottery.
 What male in their right mind would willingly give up innate superiority over more than half of the world's population?
 Well, OK, any male with "right mind" would do this, but that leaves out all greedy and needy men, which accounts for most of them.
 So the male over female strand of the Dominator Hierarchy is still going strong well into the 21st Century.
 Who with greater wealth would not want it to count for more than those with lesser wealth?
 I don't need a billion dollars; if I have 100,000 and you have 50,000, hey, I'm the more successful, i.e. superior, person.
 The beautiful people know who they are, because everyone tells them, and thoroughly enjoy the wealth of prestige and privilege this brings them.
 Two people of the same gender interview for a job; all things else being equal, the more attractive person gets the job.
 White people have advantages, well, everywhere, all the time.
 Such people have every selfish reason for wanting such privilege to continue unabated.

 So we see that the Dominator Hierarchy is self-reinforcing.
 Even individuals well below the halfway mark on some strands find it useful because they are still way above many others.
 And even if you are disadvantaged in one strand, you may be privileged in another.
 Only if you score lower across all strands will you find that society continually attempts to thwart your progress.
 But hey, you still have nature to dominate.
 And isn't that fun?